jamesoyanna/RecruitlyAI/README.md

 5. View the assessment results, sorted by qualified and non-qualified candidates
 6. Download the talent assessment report as a CSV file if needed

-## Benefits for Recruiters
+## Why Recruiters Love It

-- **Time Savings**: Reduce manual resume screening time by up to 75%
+- **Save Time**: Cut down on resume screening by as much as 75%
-- **Objective Evaluation**: Standardize your candidate assessment process
+- **Fair & Consistent**: Bring objectivity to your hiring process with standardized candidate evaluations
-- **Detailed Insights**: Get comprehensive feedback on each candidate's strengths and areas for improvement
+- **Actionable Insights**: Receive detailed reports highlighting each candidate’s strengths and growth areas
-- **Customizable Criteria**: Adjust qualification thresholds based on your specific needs
+- **Flexible Criteria**: Tailor qualification benchmarks to match your hiring goals
-- **Seamless Integration**: Works with your existing recruitment workflow and ATS
+- **Easy Integration**: Fits right into your current recruitment tools and ATS workflow

 ## Note